• Skip to primary navigation

 • Line a large baking sheet with parchment paper.

-• In a large bowl of a stand mixer fitted with the whisk attachment, whisk the eggs on medium-high speed until nice and frothy (about 3-4 minutes).
+• In the bowl of a stand mixer fitted with the whisk attachment, whisk the eggs on medium-high speed until nice and frothy (about 3-4 minutes).

 • Slowly add sugar.
 Continue to whisk until well combined and slightly thickened (about 2 minutes).

-• Add the oil, extract, and the zest.
+• Add the oil, extract, and zest.
 Combine well.

 • Remove bowl from stand.

-• Scoop dough with medium sized cookie scoop and drop on a lightly floured surface (approximately 2 tablespoon or 25 grams).
+• Scoop dough with a medium-sized cookie scoop and drop on a lightly floured surface (approximately 2 tablespoon or 25 grams).

-• Place on parchment-lined cookie sheet and form into an S shape.
+• Place on a parchment-lined cookie sheet and form into an S shape.

-• Brush tops of cookies with egg yolk mixture.
+• Brush the tops of cookies with egg yolk mixture.

 • OPTIONAL: sprinkle with sugar